-We expect to enter into an indemnification agreement with each of our executive officers, directors and the General Atlantic Equityholders that provides, in general, that we will indemnify them to the fullest extent permitted by law in connection with their service to us or on our behalf.
+We expect to enter into an indemnification agreement with each of our executive officers and directors that provides, in general, that we will indemnify them to the fullest extent permitted by law in connection with their service to us or on our behalf.
 We will be an indemnitor of first resort.